ecmwf/polytope/docs/Service/Data_Portfolio.md

 # Data Portfolio

 Polytope feature extraction only has access to data that is stored on an FDB.
-The dataset currently available via Polyope feature extraction is the operational forecast.
+The datasets currently available via Polyope feature extraction are the operational ECMWF forecast, as well as the data produced by the Destination Earth Extremes and Climate digital twins.

 ## Operational Forecast Data

-The following values available for each field specified are:
+The following key value pairs are available via Polytope:

 * `class` : `od`
 * `stream` : `enfo` `oper`